Blockstream/greenlight/docs/src/getting-started/register.md

 !!! note
 	The following code-snippets build on each other.
 By copying each snippet after the other you should get a working example.
+See the getting started project in [examples](https://github.com/Blockstream/greenlight/tree/main/examples/rust) to view the code in one file.

 === "Rust"